 Stronachie Distillery, having succeeded in producing a fine spirit for around 30 years, is forced to close.
 Like many other distilleries at that time, soaring coal and grain prices forced it to cease production.

 Stanley P. Morrison marries Elizabeth Walker, the daughter of William Walker.
+Two whisky-loving families, the Walkers and the Morrison are united.

 Despite rationing during World War II, William Walker & Co. continues to keep bars flowing with whisky, supplying the West of Scotland licensed trade.
 This continued until 1949, when Walker passed away.